 CertainTeed solar shingles are based on the same fundamental solar technology as both standard solar PV panels and other solar roofing options: silicon solar photovoltaic cells.
 However, because of the nature of the product, CertainTeed’s solar shingles will produce less electricity than a similarly sized roof-mounted solar panel system.

-According to CertainTeed’s product specifications, the Apollo II system has a conversion efficiency of 14.7%, and the Apollo Tile II system has a conversion efficiency of 15.3%.
-These statistics are on the low end for standard solar panels, which can offer efficiency ratings between 16% and 20%.
+According to CertainTeed’s product specifications, the Apollo II system has a conversion efficiency of 14.7%, and the Apollo Tile II system has a conversion efficiency of 16%.
+These statistics are on the low end for standard solar panels, which can offer efficiency ratings between 16% and 20% on average.

 This is due to the fact that building-integrated solar panels don’t have air circulating underneath the solar cells to cool them.
 Like other electronic equipment, solar panels can overheat.
 While this style of installation does create a low-profile look, it also comes with lower electricity production.